Sibusiso Duma: Murders

+Conviction and charges

 Duma was originally charged, convicted and sentenced along with Simphiwe Khesi for the murders of Kippen and Anderson on 14 November 2007.
 Judge President Vuka Tshabalala sentenced the men to 15 years each for attempting to rob Anderson and sentenced Duma to 15 years for robbing Kippen and Khesi 20 years, in addition to the life sentences for murder.
-Both men laughed when sentenced saying, "They're dead now.
+Both men laughed when sentenced, saying, "They're dead now.
 What are they worrying about?"

 On 4 August 2009, Duma was further charged in connection with his various other crimes.
-On 17 August 2009, Acting Judge Kobus Booyens imposed a further six life sentences and prison terms totaling 104 years.
+On 17 August 2009, Acting Judge Kobus Booyens imposed a further six life sentences and prison terms totalling 104 years.
 He said he intends that Duma should be permanently removed from society.